Overview

 ../_images/stereo_overview1.jpg

-Using the calibrated geometry of the lenses, the dense disparity image can be reprojected into a 3D pointcloud.
+Using the calibrated geometry of the lenses, the dense disparity image can be reprojected into a 3D point cloud.

 Texture